 A 10-foot square heading made progress from both ends of the tunnel and the bases of the five shafts, making 12 potential faces in total.
 A three-shift operation was established, with around 20 men per shaft employed on each.
 At about 3:40am on Tuesday 7th December 1875, six miners returned to their working face after retreating to fire shots, under the impression that all had been successful.
 They discovered however that one had misfired so Henry Jones and John Gough set about withdrawing it.
 As they did so it exploded, killing them instantly.
 Another member of the group, John Rowley, was taken to Halifax Infirmary with head injuries and a broken arm, having been initially tended to by works inspector Mr Albrighton.

-Several types of tunnel boring machine were tried in the heading but whilst a number had proved effective elsewhere, none was successful here.
-However Major Beaumont of the Royal Engineers - and chairman of the Diamond Rock Boring Company - had developed a machine that was suited to the harder material found at Queensbury.
-Like the others, it assumed the form of a drill but compressed air was harnessed as the motive power.
+Several types of rock drilling machine were tried in the heading but, whilst a number had proved effective elsewhere, only one was successful here.
+Major Beaumont of the Royal Engineers - and chairman of the Diamond Rock Boring Company - had developed a machine that was suited to the harder material found at Queensbury.
+It comprised a frame on which four drills were mounted, with compressed air harnessed as the motive power.
 In July 1877, it was brought to work from the bottom of No.4 shaft.
 The rate of progress was three to five times that of manual labour, contributing significantly to the heading’s completion on 2nd October.
 This event greatly expedited the remainder of the work although, by this time, half the full-sized tunnel had already been excavated and lined.